8 Classical Dances of India: A Rich Cultural Heritage

 • Historical Roots: Kathak is thought to be linked to the Kathakaras or storytellers, who narrated epics like the Ramayana and Mahabharata and other ancient scriptures.
 Through expressive gestures, they conveyed stories to lay audiences.

-• Centers of Kathak: By the 19th century, Lucknow, Jaipur, and Raigarh became major hubs, each developing its own distinctive style within the Kathak tradition.
+• Centres of Kathak: By the 19th century, Lucknow, Jaipur, and Raigarh became major hubs, each developing its own distinctive style within the Kathak tradition.

 • Modern Revival: In the 20th century, Kathak began to receive public support, and large group choreographies became more common, enriching the dance with contemporary adaptations.